 As a result, our demonstrator shows how an integrated medical assistant system supports physicians and clinicians in their daily work.
 Thus, latest medical knowledge is always at hand, interactive analysis of data from similar cases provide evidence-based insights, and adherence to latest clinical guidelines are supported.

-We are looking for highly qualified colleagues to extend our team working in the German capital region Berlin/Potsdam.
-Your will work in research and education in the context of our interdisciplinary cooperation projects.
+We are looking for you as a qualified colleague to extend our team working in the German capital region Berlin/Potsdam.
+You will be part of one of our interdisciplinary cooperation projects and contribute to research and education.
 If you are interested to learn more, please feel free to contact us.

 Additional details are available in the (German-speaking) job posting.

 The position as full-time research assistant (40h per week) is available as soon as possible.

 A failure in one of the network core switches of our ISP disrupted the availability of our services in the evening (CEST) of Oct 17, 2017.
 The repair work took almost six hours, but all services were back online by Oct 18, 2017.
 We are very sorry for the experienced inconvenience.

 Vermutlich – vorausgesetzt, wir füttern sie mit den passenden Algorithmen und Daten.
 Denn sie kombinieren das Wissen von vielen Ärzten.
 Die Mediziner von morgen werden nicht mehr allein entscheiden müssen, sondern erhalten Unterstützung.
 So wird es eine Vernetzung zwischen vielen Disziplinen geben, etwa mit Computerexperten, Statistikern und Genetikern.